Skip to content

 Is tofu cat litter safer than cassava cat litter for cats?+

 Both are safe when properly sourced.
-Cassava carries the HCN concern (we test every lot at ≤ 5 ppm, half the FAO/WHO food-grade limit); tofu does not.
+Cassava carries the HCN concern (any cassava litter should have an HCN test on file) while tofu does not.
 For kittens under three months we lean tofu because the pellet is softer and there is no cyanogenic glycoside chemistry to manage.

 What's the MOQ for each formula?+

-1 × 40HQ FCL (~1,500 cases at 18 lb / case, ~27,000 lb total) for custom-printed bags, on either formula.
+1 × 40HQ FCL (25 metric tons, ~4,500 cases at 12 lb / case, ~55,000 lb total) for custom-printed bags, on either formula.
 50 cases for already-printed RootPurr retail bags.
 LCL trial orders are available for first-time buyers with a logistics surcharge.

 Sourcing or shopping?